NCSclub/cof-chalenges-first-wave/README.md

 - a comment in the html code (inspect) **5 pts**

-- an article that is a tutorial on how to connect to a SSH server but that dumbass used his actual credentials (gets to the user1) (no flag)
+- an article that is a tutorial on how to connect to a SSH server but that dumb used his actual credentials (gets to the user1) (no flag)

 - a qr code that is missing some pixels, and must be recovered manualy **20 pts**